tprasadtp/protonvpn-docker/README.md

 - If you have your entire stack in a single compose file, then `network_mode: service:protonwire` on the services which should be routed via VPN.
 If your VPN stack is **NOT** in same compose file use `network_mode: container:<protonwire-container-name>`.

-- As an example, run caddy webserver, proxying `api.ipify.org` via VPN is shown below.
+- As an example, run caddy web-server, proxying `api.ipify.org` via VPN is shown below.
 Visiting http://localhost:8000, or `curl -s http://localhost:8000` should show your VPN's country and IP address.

     ```yaml
     version: '2.3'